strata-org/Strata-Generators/README.md

 Flags (all optional; the Tyche visualization pass is on by default):

-- `--quick` gives a fast preset for a short cycle of work.
-It selects 100 trials, a maximum size of 40, and no Tyche pass.
-A measurement gives about 16 seconds for the preset, against about 7 minutes for the default settings.
-Use `--quick` to find a defect, and use the default settings to gate a merge.
+- `--quick` runs a small no. of tests with a small size, prioritizing fast results.

-  A positional argument has a higher precedence than `--quick`.
-Therefore `--quick 500` gives 500 trials, and it keeps the other two parts of the preset.
+  Currently, this flag runs 100 trials for each property, where each input has a maximum size of 40.
-  To get the Tyche pass together with the other parts of the preset, give the trials and the size as positional arguments and do not use `--quick`.
+  This flag omits Tyche visualizations:
-- `--no-tyche` — omit Tyche visualizations (i.e. only run tests)
+- `--no-tyche`: omit Tyche visualizations (i.e. only run tests)
-- `--tyche-out=PATH` — output filepath for JSON files storing test metadata which is ingested by Tyche (this defaults to `tyche_output.jsonl`)
+- `--tyche-out=PATH`: output filepath for JSON files storing test metadata which is ingested by Tyche (this defaults to `tyche_output.jsonl`)
 - `--tyche-samples=N` — no. of test samples visualized per Tyche panel (default 1000)
 - `--smt` — Tests properties related to Strata SMT encodings.
 This CLI flag requires a local installation of an SMT solver (cvc5/z3).
   If `--smt` is passed but the SMT solver cannot be run, the test harness emits an error and exits with a non-zero exit code.